 DIGITAL PHOTOGRAPHY...will help the individual understand photographic principles and file manipulation.
-Through in-class discussions, audio visuals, camera demonstrations, and in-the-field shooting sessions, the individual will learn shooting and lighting techniquesdesigned to capture a better image.
+Through in-class discussions, audio visuals, camera demonstrations, and in-the-field shooting sessions, the individual will learn shooting and lighting techniques designed to capture a better image.
 Printing, cropping, retouching and file management will also be covered.

 ECONOMICS...provides the participant with an overview of how a market-oriented economic system operates, and it surveys the factors which influence national economic policy.
 Basic concepts and analyses are illustrated by reference to a variety of contemporary problems and public policy issues.
 Concepts include scarcity, resources, alternative economic systems. growth, supply and demand, monetary and fiscal policy, inflation, unemployment and global economic issues.
+COREQUISITE: 10838105 Intro Reading and Study Skills or Accuplacer Reading score of 74 or equivalent or CONDITION: 610062 Agribusiness/Financial Basic program admissions met

-EXCEL 2013 - LEVEL 1... introduces the student to creating, modifying and formatting worksheets; entering formulas and functions; working with charts; and developing multiple-sheet workbooks.
-This course is offered in a self-paced format.
+EXCEL - LEVEL 1...introduces the student to spreadsheet features such as creating, saving, editing, navigating, formatting worksheets; entering formulas and functions; working with charts; and developing multiple-sheet workbooks.